-3.8.2 Taki ng reasonable measures to establish source of funds132
+3.8.2 Taking reasonable measures to establish source of funds135

-3.8.3 Requ uirements where funds are received from a third party's account 133
+3.8.3 Requirements where funds are received from a third party's account 137 $$

-3.8.4 Ong oing monitoring and source of funds133
+3.8.4 Ongoing monitoring and source of funds

-3.8.5 Sour ce of wealth134
+3.8.5 Source of wealth

-3.8.6 Taki ng reasonable measures to establish source of wealth135
+3.8.6 Taking reasonable measures to establish source of wealth

-3.8.7 Rese earching and verifying source of funds and/or wealth137
+3.8.7 Researching and verifying source of funds and/or wealth141

-3.8.8 Polit cically Exposed Persons ("PEPs") risk137
+3.8.8 Politically Exposed Persons ("PEPs") risk

 3.8.9 PEP definitions

 3.8.10 PEP requirements

-3.8.1 0.1 Determining PEP status
+3.8.10 0.1 Determining PEP status

-3.8.1 0.2 Senior management approval141
+3.8.10 0.2 Senior management approval146

-3.8.1 0.3 Source of wealth
+3.8.10 0.3 Source of wealth

-3.8.1 0.4 Enhanced monitoring
+3.8.10 0.4 Enhanced monitoring147

-3.8.11 Asse essing PEP risk
+3.8.11 Assessing PEP risk

-3.8.1 1.1 Interaction of PEP requirements with ECDD requirements143
+3.8.1 1.1 Interaction of PEP requirements with ECDD requirements148

-3.8.12 "On ce a PEP, always a PEP"?144
+3.8.12 "Once a PEP, always a PEP"?

-3.1 Purpose of customer due diligence ("CDD") and enhanced measures
+3.1 Purpose of customer due diligence ("CDD") and enhanced measures potential ML/FT/PF risks posed by any and all of their customers at the outset and for the duration of the business relationship/occasional transaction.

-The purpose of CDD and enhanced CDD ("ECDD") in the AML/CFT context is to ensure relevant persons know, as far as reasonably possible, who they are dealing with and the ML/FT risks of dealing with that customer.
-Robust CDD/ECDD procedures ensure relevant persons have their eyes wide open to the potential ML/FT risks posed by any and all of their customers at the outset and for the duration of the business relationship/occasional transaction.
+The purpose of CDD and enhanced CDD ("ECDD") in the AML/CFT/CPF context is to ensure relevant persons know, as far as reasonably possible, who they are dealing with and the ML/FT/PF risks of dealing with that customer.
+Robust CDD/ECDD procedures ensure relevant persons have their eyes wide open to the

 It is only with robust CDD/ECDD procedures that relevant persons are able to forestall abuse of the financial system by criminals or by those who would seek to use it for terrorism purposes.
-It is only with robust CDD/ECDD procedures that relevant persons can meet the requirements of all other AML/CFT legislation, not just the Code, effectively.
-CDD/ECDD is integral to managing and mitigating ML/FT risks, since without satisfactory CDD/ECDD, it is impossible to conduct effective risk assessments, monitor business relationships/transactions for unusual or suspicious activity or make meaningful and comprehensive disclosures of suspicions to the IOMFIU.
+It is only with robust CDD/ECDD procedures that relevant persons can meet the requirements of all other AML/CFT/CPF legislation, not just the Code, effectively.
+CDD/ECDD is integral to managing and mitigating ML/FT/PF risks, since without satisfactory CDD/ECDD, it is impossible to conduct effective risk assessments, monitor business relationships/transactions for unusual or suspicious activity or make meaningful and comprehensive disclosures of suspicions to the IOMFIU.